European Collectivity of Alsace

 Alsatian voters had already voted in favour of the creation of a single territorial collectivity in a referendum in 2013; however, in the less populous of the two departments, Haut-Rhin, a majority of voters had rejected the proposal.

 History

-The original Region of Alsace, created in 1956, ceased to exist on 1 January 2016 when the French parliament voted to merge some administrative regions, reducing their number from 22 to 18.
+The original Region of Alsace, created in 1956, ceased to exist on 1 January 2016, when the French parliament voted to merge several administrative regions, reducing their number from 22 to 18.

 Status

 Alsace has an intermediary status: its competencies are those of a department, plus some of the competencies of a region.
-Alsace is therefore less autonomous than Corsica or the overseas departments and regions.
+As a result, Alsace is less autonomous than Corsica or the overseas departments and regions.

 Languages

-While French is the sole official language of the country according to Article 2 of the Constitution of France, Law 2019-816 contains provisions to promote regional languages at school.
-The collectivity will also be tasked to create a Committee related to the German language in Alsace.
+While French is the sole official language of the country according to Article 2 of the Constitution of France, Law 2019-816 contains provisions to promote regional languages in schools.
+The collectivity will also be tasked with creating a Committee related to the Alsatian language and culture, with a focus on the German language spoken in Alsace.
 This last provision is closely related to Chapter 3 and Chapter 4 of the Aachen Treaty.

+Transport in Alsace

+The A35 motorway runs through Alsace from south to north, covering approximately 180 km.
+This non-toll motorway was transferred from the state to the European Collectivity of Alsace on January 1, 2021, except for the section passing through the Strasbourg Eurometropolis.
+Alsace is also served by two major east-west axes: the A4 motorway (Paris - Strasbourg), operated by Sanef, and the A36 motorway (Beaune - Mulhouse), operated by APRR.

+Alsace was one of the pioneering regions in railway development, with Nicolas Koechlin beginning the construction of the first railway lines as early as 1839.
+Today, the rail network offers dense coverage of the region.
+The Strasbourg to Basel line, known as the "Plain of Alsace Line", is serviced by regional trains (TER) running at speeds of up to 200 km/h.
+This line, along with the Alsatian portion of the Paris-Strasbourg line, forms part of an important transport corridor connecting Switzerland, Luxembourg, and Belgium.
+Alsace is also strategically positioned at the intersection of two high-speed rail lines, thanks to the LGV Est européenne and the LGV Rhin-Rhône.
+The European Collectivity of Alsace could play a role in reopening cross-border rail lines between Haguenau and Rastatt, and between Colmar and Vieux-Brisach.

+The Rhine River is Europe's primary navigable waterway.
+The Central Commission for the Navigation of the Rhine has been headquartered in Strasbourg since 1920.
+The ports of Strasbourg and Mulhouse are the second and third largest river ports in France.

+Alsace is home to two airports: the Basel-Mulhouse airport, the only bi-national airport in the world, and Strasbourg-Entzheim airport.